 Therapy is a proven way to identify the root causes of addiction and mental health disorders.

-Examples of the kinds of therapies on offer include but are not limited to:
+Examples of the kinds of physical and talking therapies include but are not limited to:

 A relapse prevention plan is another perk of private treatment and can help you to adjust to life in recovery.

 Before you leave treatment, you will work with a support worker to create a relapse prevention plan that will often work as a cornerstone of you aftercare program.

 This is a written document that details important information about your addiction such as triggers and coping mechanisms.